Surgical mesh: Report reveals restorative justice helpful for victims but action to protect others slow

 "For these reasons, many consumers were unsure if their substantive needs would be met or if safer healthcare would occur in the future," the report said.

-Some were also disappointed the Government had made a formal apology to those harmed by surgical mesh, the report said.
+Some were also disappointed the Government hadn't made a formal apology to those harmed by surgical mesh, the report said.

 Surgical mesh has been used to treat many women with a condition called prolapse, where the walls of the vagina have been stretched and the pelvic floor muscles weaken causing organs - bladder, uterus or rectum - to slip down.